-PARKING EDGE refer to FIGURE 27-98-6 ACTIVE EDGE refer to FIGURE 27-98-7 BUILDING EDGE refer to FIGURE 27-98-8 0 Minimum Depth of Frontage The minimum depth of the frontage shall be 34 feet measured from existing curb.
+FIGU JRE 27-98-5: IABI LE OF MAJOR PARKWAY F PARKING EDGE ACTIVE EDGE BUILDING EDGE refer to FIGURE 27-98-6 refer to FIGURE 27-98-7 refer to FIGURE 27-98-8 0 Minimum Depth of Frontage The minimum depth of the frontage shall be 34 feet measured from existing curb.
 Minimum depths of components shall be met; additional areas shall be added to any component to meet the minimum 34 feet.
-2 Street Buffer Minimum Depth: Street buffer depth may be varied, at a minimum of 8 feet with an average depth of 12 feet.
+0 Street Buffer Minimum Depth: Street buffer depth may be varied, at a minimum of 8 feet with an average depth of 12 feet.
 Tree Plantings: Informal groupings of trees shall be spaced intermittently along the parkway with the goal of shading the parkway sidewalk at maturity.
 Trees shall be spaced between 12 feet and 40 feet on center.
 The buffer shall consist of at least 5 canopy trees per every 100 feet of buffer.
 Grade: Grade changes may be accommodated within the street buffer with slopes no greater than 1 to 4 ratio of rise to run.
 Retaining walls may be incorporated to meet these grades, but shall be no taller than 3 feet.
-3 Sidewalk A minimum 8 foot wide sidewalk is required and may meander between trees.
+8 Sidewalk A minimum 8 foot wide sidewalk is required and may meander between trees.
 4 Bicycle Facilities A separated, dedicated bicycle facility is required consisting of an on-street buffered bicycle lane, dedicated cycle track, or shared-use path (a minimum width of 12') per public works director.
-Minimum Depth: minimum 6 foot deep landscape or patio area is required.
+Minimum Depth: minimum 6 foot deep landscape or patio area is required. ea is required.
 6 Yard Treatment Parking Screen is required.
 Refer to Figure 27-229 Landscape Screen Requirements.
 Patio shall be clearly differentiated from sidewalk.
 Fencing may be required for alcohol service per city ordinance.
 For PC Districts, the portion of the building facade adjacent to the patio shall meet the primary street facade requirements. no additional requirements 6 Building & Parking Location Refer to Article II.
-Zoning Districts allowable widths of parking along for setback line or 27-105 Building Types for Par the frontage and required building facades alon; kway Frontage requirements for g the frontage.
+Zoning Districts allowable widths of parking along for setback line or 27-105 Building Types for Par the frontage and required building facades alon kway Frontage requirements for g the frontage.